 In other terms, bail is a process by which a suspect arrested or detained is temporarily released from custody upon satisfying certain conditions or requirements for securing such a release.

-The core reason for granting bail is that since the law presumes that an accused person is innocent until proven guilty, therefore they should not be deprived of their constitutionally guaranteed liberty except where absolutely necessary.
-In essence, to avoid wrongful detention pending the completion of investigations.
+The core reason for granting bail is that since the law presumes that an accused person is innocent until proven guilty, they should not be deprived of their constitutionally guaranteed liberty except where absolutely necessary.
+In essence, bail is the general rule and it is given to avoid wrongful detention pending the completion of investigations.

 However, the granting of bail to an accused person does not mean unfettered liberty as they still have to face trial at any time, place, date required of them to appear in court.